material-components/material-components-web/docs/code/readme_standards.md

 ### JavaScript

 First have a section for the Vanilla Component.
-The title of the section should be the name of the class, in code syntax, aka with the \` marks.
+The title of the section should be the name of the class, formatted as inline code, aka with the \` marks.
 At the top of the section you should reference our generic documentation for importing a JavaScript component.